SreepriyaV/react-interview/readme.md

 is invoked immediately before rendering when new props or state are being received.
 Use this as an opportunity to perform preparation before an update occurs(re-render happening bcz of state change may be due to pros). cannot use this.setState and dispatch.
-- `componentDidUpdate` - also commonly used to update the DOM in response to prop or state changes.
+- `componentDidUpdate` - also commonly used to update the DOM in response to prop or state changes. is invoked immediately after updating occurs.
+This method is not called for the initial render.
+Use this as an opportunity to operate on the DOM when the component has been updated.
+This is also a good place to do network requests as long as you compare the current props to previous props (e.g. a network request may not be necessary if the props have not changed).

-- `componentWillUnmount` - here you can cancel any outgoing network requests, or remove all event listeners associated with the component.
+- `componentWillUnmount` - here you can cancel any outgoing network requests, or remove all event listeners associated with the component. is invoked immediately before a component is unmounted and destroyed.
+Perform any necessary cleanup in this method, such as invalidating timers, canceling network requests, or cleaning up any subscriptions that were created in componentDidMount().

 #### Where in a React component should you make an AJAX request?
 https://daveceddia.com/ajax-requests-in-react/